More Parts More Support

 Install New Windshield Wiper Blades & Coat Your Windshield

 How often do you think about your wiper blades?
 Just like your tires, wiper blades harden in colder temperatures.
 Your windshield is a complex curve that these blades have to conform to.
 With old blades, the rubber dries out over time.
-Couple that with the cold, and this makes them almost completely ineffective.
+Couple that with the cold, and this makes them almost entirely ineffective.
 I know I can't stand having streaks across my windshield while driving in the rain and snow.
 Even on a clear day, the streaks and smears left behind create dangerous glares and obscure your vision.

 Perform An Oil Change